Spring Heeled Jack (band): Moon Ska

-The band's rising popularity did not escape notice by Robert "Bucket" Hingley, founding member of The Toasters and owner of Moon Ska Records.
-Hingley signed the band to the label and had them start recording their debut album.
-By this time, the lineup had changed again with Gingras leaving to be replaced by Tyler Jones.
-Midway through recording the album, Riley also decided to leave the band.
-As a result, half of the album features Riley performing saxophone, while the other half was recorded with new member, Pete Wasilewski, who had previously played alongside Rhodes in the Connecticut band, JC Superska.
-In 1996, the band's debut album, Static World View, was released and the band filmed their first music video for the song, "Pay Some Dues."
-To support the release of the album, the band started touring outside of their usual territory.
-During this time, the band became friendly with The Amazing Royal Crowns who would become frequent touring partners in the years to come.
-The friendship between the two bands would lead to the Spring Heeled Jack horn section performing on the song "Do The Devil" from the 1997 debut album by The Amazing Royal Crowns.
+The band's rising popularity did not escape the notice of Robert "Bucket" Hingley, founding member of The Toasters and owner of Moon Ska Records.
+Hingley signed the band to the label and had them begin recording their debut album.
+By this time, the lineup had changed again, with Gingras leaving and the joining of Tyler Jones.
+Midway through the recording process, Riley also decided to leave the band.
+As a result, half of the album features Riley on saxophone, while the other half was recorded with new member Pete Wasilewski, who had previously played alongside Rhodes in the Connecticut band JC Superska.
+In 1996, the band's debut album, Static World View, was released, and the band filmed their first music video for the song "Pay Some Dues."
+To support the release, the band began touring outside of their usual territory.
+During this time, they became friendly with The Amazing Royal Crowns, who would go on to become frequent touring partners in the years to come.
+The friendship between the two bands led to the Spring Heeled Jack horn section performing on the song "Do the Devil" from the 1997 debut album by The Amazing Royal Crowns.

-Ska began to break into the mainstream due to commercial hits by bands such as No Doubt and The Mighty Mighty Bosstones leading to major labels looking for ska bands to sign.
-The band declined to record a second album for Moon Ska, opting instead to sign a deal with Ignition Records, a record label with a distribution deal through Tommy Boy Records.
+Ska began to break into the mainstream due to commercial hits by bands such as No Doubt and The Mighty Mighty Bosstones, leading major labels to seek out ska bands to sign.
+The band declined to record a second album for Moon Ska, opting instead to sign a deal with Ignition Records, a label with a distribution deal through Tommy Boy Records.